dereknahman/kirsty-codes/src/links.md

 -   My pal Nick cares about accessibility on the web a _lot_, and he shares a few of his thoughts on the subject on [his blog](https://nickcolley.co.uk/).
 He is also the reason [this digital remaster of UK government](https://design-of-forms.online/) forms exists on the web.
 He is _also_ the person who helped me to make the links on this site more descriptive so they are more useful to screenreader users.
 Thanks, Nick!

 -   [Kara's website](https://ghost.computer/) is the exact colour of cherry drops.
 She actually makes synths!
-I don't understand anything about them but it is massively impressive and you should visit if you like music, because she makes that too.
+You should visit if you like music, because she makes that too.

 -   Jan and I used to live in the same city but never met, though I would really like us to one of these days.
 [Jan's site](https://writing.jan.io/) is about the Berlin tech scene, his work as an engineer, and things about what he thinks and where he's been.